mikePicc/Let-s-Eat/README.md

 | 4. npm install (npm will now be installing the dependencies as defined in frontend\package.json)

 Once npm has completed installation, the application is ready to run.

-# Running
-To run the application, you will need two terminals to run both the frontend and the backend simultaneously.

-Open two command terminals both in the restaurant_web_app directory.
-For reference, the immediate directories below should be backend and frontend.
-And both of your current paths should look something like ...\restaurant_web_app>

-For terminal A, perform the following commands:

-| A1. cd backend (Your path should now be ...\restaurant_web_app\backend>)

-| A2. npm start (A script will start to run a node server and connect you to our MongoDB database)

-For terminal B, perform the following commands:

-| B1. cd ../frontend (Your path should now be ...\restaurant_web_app\frontend>)

-| B2. npm start (A script will start to build react ui and open up a tab in your browser to a local port)

-Once both terminals have concluded their scripts, the application will be running until the terminals have been closed.

 # Front End Dependencies